Khadija Bousselmi, née ARFAOUI

 Reading committees:

-International magazines:
+International journals:

 • IEEE Transactions on Industrial Informatics